nightscout/Trio/fastlane/testflight.md

 If you previously built Trio using Mac with Xcode with this Apple ID, skip ahead to [Optional: App Group Description Modification](#optional-app-group-description-modification).

-_Please note that Trio uses the a Trio-specific app group, not the same as Loop.
+_Please note that Trio uses a Trio-specific app group, not the same as Loop.
 This enables other apps such as xDrip4iOS to share data with Trio.
 It may require some caution if transfering between Trio and Loop._

 1. Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the apple developer site.
 1. For Description, use "Trio App Group".